block-commons/cryptocommons/content/governance/_index.md

 * which aspects of governance happen on chain? where do the other aspects happen?
 * how have the blockchain's native assets, or whatever confers voting rights, been distributed, and (how) do they continue to be distributed?

 This commons lens has been applied to a number of projects, and the salient points for each project are described on that project's page.
 It is my intention to apply this lens to every significant project which is at least attempting to expose its governance on the commons, and to build up a resource which answers key questions about these projects in a standardized way.
+The "[Crypto Governance Research Project](https://blockcommons.red/crypto-governance-research/overviews/)" collects these standard overviews in one place, while the pages about the same projects below in *PPCC* are more about the broader takeaways that we can learn from observing the project.

-Before that, I will set the scene by summarizing aspects of [Nic Carter's excellent masters dissertation](https://coinmetrics.io/papers/dissertation.pdf), which reviewed the top 50 projects on a number of dimensions in 2017.
+Before that, I will set the scene by summarizing aspects of [Nic Carter's excellent masters dissertation](https://coinmetrics.io/papers/dissertation.pdf) [^2], which reviewed the top 50 projects on a number of dimensions in 2017.
 53% of these projects held an ICO, 13% were exclusively PoW mined, 11% held an Airdrop, 9% originated as a hardfork derivative of an existing chain and 4% conducted a premine.

 67% of these projects had a token reserve to fund development (ICO funds in many cases) , 10% had community bounties, 8% had corporate funding, 6% had a percentage of the block reward.